Trafficking Risk in Sub-Saharan African Supply Chains

 LANDLESSNESS AND DISPOSSESSION

 Hundreds of thousands of people have been displaced due to conflict in the north.
-There are 27,250 IDPs in the north, located in Gao, Menaka and Timbuktu.
-The International Organization for Migration reports that its efforts to reintegrate IDPs will include community stabilization activities, rehabilitation of damaged houses, and promotion of social cohesion.[67]
+There are a total 380,000 internally displaced people, with the number increasing due to civil conflict.[77]
+The International Organization for Migration reports that its efforts to reintegrate IDPs will include community stabilization activities, rehabilitation of damaged houses, and promotion of social cohesion.
+[78]

 ENVIRONMENTAL FACTORS

-Mali’s territory is about 65 percent desert or semi-desert, with the country’s average rainfall having dropped by 30 percent since 1998.[68]
-The increasing drought – which is thought to be linked to climate change – particularly impacts regions of Northern Mali where political instability can exacerbate challenges in accessing humanitarian aid.[69]
-Drought is also contributing to expanding desertification, leaving communities that formerly relied on subsistence agriculture to migrate in search of alternative livelihood options.
+Mali’s territory is about 65 percent desert or semi-desert, with the country’s average rainfall having dropped by 30 percent from 1998 to 2015.
+[79] In 2021, Mali had its lowest rate of precipitation in five years.
+[80] The increasing drought – which is thought to be linked to climate change – particularly impacts regions of Northern Mali where political instability can exacerbate challenges in accessing humanitarian aid.
+[81] Traditional cultural migration patterns have increasingly been impacted by climate change.
+Increasing temperatures and desertification have worsened agricultural production, leading many rural communities to seek better conditions elsewhere.
+Climate change has been reported to impede preexisting migration that is dependent on pastoral or nomadic movement.[82]

 Documented Trafficking and Trafficking Risk in Key Commodity Supply Chains